zntheory/itu-bds-sdse/lessons/03-golang-introduction/A-intro.md

   - Lasse Lund Sten Jensen
 ---

 Hello!
-And welcome to the introduction to Go programming by [Lasse Lund Sten Jensen][linkedin].
+And welcome to the introduction to Go programming.

 </br>
 </br>